-This is an online system whereby employers and college advertise and manage vacancies, and potential apprentices can search, apply and then manage their applications for Apprenticeships and Advanced Apprenticeships.
+We work with a wide range of employers in the area.
+The Government’s Find an Apprenticeship website is an online system whereby employers and colleges advertise and manage vacancies, and potential apprentices can search, apply and then manage their applications for Intermediate, Advanced and Higher Apprenticeships.

 Advice and Information